EDITOR: Effective and Interpretable Prompt Inversion for Text-to-Image Diffusion Models: Experiment Results

 \section{Experiment Results}

-\textbf{Image Similarity.} We evaluate the effectiveness of the inverted prompts generated by \sys for image generation.
-For a given target image, we first perform inversion to recover the corresponding prompt and assess the relevance of the images generated by the diffusion model using the recovered prompt.
-We compare \sys with PEZ~\cite{10.5555/3666122.3668341} and PH2P~\cite{ph2p2024cvpr} under different datasets.
-The results are shown in \autoref{tab:image baseline}.
-For CLIP similarity, \sys achieves the highest scores.
-In detail, the average CLIP similarity score under MSCOCO, LAION and Flickr are 0.794, 0.826 and 0.776, respectively, outperforming PEZ and PH2P.
-Furthermore, \sys achieves a value of 0.414 under MSCOCO, 0.401 under LAION and 0.424 under Flickr in terms of the LPIPS similarity, consistently outperforming the baselines.
-The results demonstrate that \sys's prompts achieve high reconstruction quality in terms of similarity to the target images.
+\textbf{Image Similarity.} We evaluate the effectiveness of the inverted prompts generated by \sys for image reconstruction.
+For a given target image, we first perform inversion to recover the corresponding prompt and then assess the relevance of the images generated by the diffusion model using the recovered prompt.
+We compare \sys with PEZ, PH2P, VGD, STEPS, and PRISM across different datasets.
+The results are shown in ~\autoref{tab:baselines_full}.
+For CLIP score, \sys achieves the highest or competitive performance across all datasets.
+Under MS COCO, LAION, and Flickr, \sys obtains CLIP scores of 0.796, 0.826, and 0.776, respectively.
+This demonstrates that \sys consistently improves semantic similarity between reconstructed and target images.
+In terms of LPIPS, \sys achieves 0.414 under MS COCO, 0.401 under LAION, 0.424 under Flickr and 0.385 under DiffusionDB.
+These values are lower than those obtained by PRISM (0.473, 0.426, 0.444 and 0.403, respectively) as well as all other baselines, indicating improved perceptual similarity.

 \textbf{Textual Alignment.} We evaluate the semantic similarity between the inverted prompts and the ground-truth prompts using BERTScore~\cite{zhang2020bertscoreevaluatingtextgeneration}.
-As shown in \autoref{tab:text baseline}, \sys achieves consistently higher precision, recall, and F1 scores compared to the baseline methods across all datasets.
-Notably, under MS COCO, LAION and Flickr, \sys achieves a precision of 0.900, 0.841, and 0.892, surpassing the baselines by a value of 0.099, 0.047 and 0.094.
-When considering recall, \sys also excels across datasets.
-In detail, \sys can achieve a recall score of 0.920, 0.824 and 0.915 under all three datasets, respectively, outperforming the baselines.
-These results illustrate the effectiveness of our approach in achieving semantically meaningful text recovery that aligns closely with the ground-truth prompts.
+As shown in ~\autoref{tab:baselines_full}, \sys achieves the best precision and F1 scores across all datasets.
+Under MS COCO, \sys achieves a precision of 0.900, while PRISM achieves 0.809 and other baselines remain below this level.
+On LAION and Flickr, \sys achieves precision scores of 0.841 and 0.892, respectively, both higher than those of PRISM (0.781 and 0.815).
+A similar pattern is observed in F1 score. \sys achieves 0.908, 0.832, and 0.900 on MS COCO, LAION, and Flickr, respectively, consistently exceeding PRISM and other competing methods.
+For recall, \sys obtains 0.920, 0.824, and 0.915 under MS COCO, LAION, and Flickr.
+Although PRISM achieves relatively strong recall in some settings, \sys maintains a better balance between precision and recall, leading to superior overall F1 performance.